marktran/rtfm-api/README.md

 #### Signature

 All webhook POSTs include a "X-CrowdFlower-Signature" HTTP header.
-You can use this signature to ensure that you only accepts requests from our servers.
+You can use this signature to ensure that you only accept requests from our servers.

 The signature is composed of a Base64 encoded SHA1 digest of the JSON body and is computed by signing the unescaped JSON body of the request with an RSA key.